alidehkhodaei/kotlin-cheat-sheet/README.md

 - A collection of elements with no duplicates
 - Elements are not in a specific order
 - Immutable: setOf(), or mutable: mutableSetOf
+- Set: This is the basic interface for a read-only set of elements.
+- MutableSet: This is a subinterface of Set that allows for mutable operations such as adding or removing elements.
+- HashSet: This is an implementation of MutableSet that uses a hash table to store elements.
+- LinkedHashSet: This is an implementation of MutableSet that maintains the insertion order of elements.
+- SortedSet: This is an interface for a set that maintains its elements in sorted order.
+- TreeSet: This is an implementation of SortedSet.

 ```kotlin
 val set = setOf(1, 2, 3, 4, 5)